 - Monero: USD 6.1 billion.

 Bitcoin Cash is a remarkable phenomenon as well.
-It emerged after splitting from Bitcoin (known as hard fork) in August 2017 as a result of long-term disputes within the bitcoin community.
+It emerged after splitting from Bitcoin (known as a hard fork) in August 2017 as a result of long-term disputes within the bitcoin community.
 Nowadays, its value is USD 41 billion, primarily owing to the entry to Coinbase.
 However, some voices point out to unfair manipulative practices with the value of the new crypto.

 Miners and investors – another side of the coin